jspotten/cs324-labs/04-lab-shell-pipeline/README.md

      <img src="redirection.png" width="800">

-     In particular, _only_ file descriptors 0, 1, and 2 are left open in the child process.
-File descriptor 1 (standard output) references the file description associated with the newly opened file, while file descriptors 0 and 2 still reference file descriptions associated with the terminal.
+     In this example, file descriptor 1 (standard output) references the file description associated with the newly opened file, while file descriptors 0 and 2 still reference file descriptions associated with the terminal.
      All other file descriptors have been closed, but only _after_ they were